hareland/simple-content-site/playground/minimal/content/index.md

 #description
 Ship fast, flexible, and SEO-optimized documentation with beautiful design out of the box.

-`nuxt-content-site` brings the best of the Nuxt ecosystem into one package.
+`simple-content-site` brings the best of the Nuxt ecosystem into one package.

 #links
 :::u-button